UAE Schengen visa delay: How to secure entry permit to Europe; your stress-free guide

 Go to Abu Dhabi: Shhh!
 Don't tell this to anyone; if you are struggling to get an appointment in VFS Dubai, try the Abu Dhabi office.

-Change countries: If you're struggling to secure a visa appointment for your desired country, apply through a less popular Schengen country.
-You can enter the Schengen Area through any member state, so consider applying through a country that is less popular or has a quicker visa processing time.
-For example, countries like Slovakia, Latvia, or Lithuania might have more slots than popular destinations like France or Germany.
+Change countries: If you're having difficulty scheduling a visa appointment for your preferred country, consider applying through a less frequented Schengen country.
+You can enter the Schengen Area via any member state, so opting for a country with lower demand or faster visa processing times may be helpful.
+However, this country must be your point of entry, and you must spend the maximum number of days there.

 Harpreet Singh, Consultant and Partner at EzVisas, cautioned, "Regardless of where you apply, you must provide proof that your main destination (the country where you will spend the majority of your time) aligns with your visa application.
+It should be your point of entry as well.
 Ensure your travel itinerary, accommodation bookings, and other supporting documents are consistent with the visa you are applying for."

 Some services can assist you in finding and securing appointments for a fee.
 These services can be handy if you’re having difficulty navigating the system or don’t have the time to check for openings regularly.